 In the real world, past, and present

-Admittedly, the term itself is a relatively new one.
-It is a concept and process that is only recently gaining traction and attention.
-In spite of that, price discovery, as a process, has actually been around for a long time; over a millennium, really.
+Admittedly, the price discovery is a relatively new term.
+It’s a concept and process that is only recently gaining traction and attention.
+In spite of that, price discovery as a process has actually been around for a long time; over a millennium, really.

 Examples of recognizable establishments include ancient souqs in the Middle East and marketplaces in a variety of locations.
 These include Europe, the Indian subcontinent, and China.
-Altogether, they bring in large groups of traders and buyers to determine goods’ prices.
+Altogether, they bring in large groups of traders and buyers to determine the price of goods.
 In the modern era, derivatives traders in the Chicago Mercantile Exchange (CME) utilize hand signals and verbal cues to figure out a specific commodity’s price.